vuzonp/uxon/README.md

 - Easy integration of the icons;
 - Possibility of loading several themes by pages;
 - Possibility to limit an icon theme to a specific area;
+- Transformations (rotations and symmetries);
+- Advanced Accessibility (alternative text with WAI-ARIA).
 - Light (less than 10kio minified);
 - Standards compliance: *HTML5*, *CSS3* and *EcmaScript5* (ES5).

 ## Roadmap

-- Transformations (rotations and symmetries);
 - Customizable colorschemes;
-- Advanced Accessibility (alternative text).

 ## Compatibility